sparkflows/sparkflows-docs/docs/rest-api/rest-api-authentication/index.rst

 REST API Authentication
 ==========

-Fire Insights provides REST API for interacting with it.
+Fire Insights provides REST API commands to use to interact their instance of fire insights.

 An admin user can enable the swagger through configuration and is available at http://<machine-name>:8080/swagger-ui.html.